Mindful-AI-Research/3-project-ai-ml-yolo-helipad_detector/README.md

 > [!TIP]
 >
-> The pipeline should be understood as a learning architecture as much as a software architecture.
-It shows how raw geospatial imagery is > > gradually transformed into a validated and demonstrable AI artifact.
+> The pipeline should be understood as a learning architecture as much as a software architecture.It shows how raw geospatial imagery is gradually transformed into a validated and demonstrable AI artifact.

 <br><br>